sfigg/commercialization-public/manufacture/desktop/windows-setup-command-line-options.md

 ### **/TempDrive** _&lt;drive_letter&gt;_

 Instructs Windows Setup to put temporary installation files on the specified partition.
 For an upgrade, the **/tempdrive** option affects only the placement of temporary files.
-The operating system is upgraded in the partition from which you run the Setup.exe file.The /tempdrive parameter is available in Windows 10, version 1607, but it is not available in earlier versions of Windows 10.
+The operating system is upgraded in the partition from which you run the Setup.exe file.

+The /tempdrive parameter is available in Windows 10, version 1607, but it is not available in earlier versions of Windows 10.

 _&lt;drive_letter&gt;_ specifies the partition to copy installation files to during Windows Setup.